lizadams/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_Build_Using_Module_Load.md

 make check install
 ```

-## Verify that the following message is obtained
+10. Verify that the following message is obtained

 | Congratulations!
 You have successfully installed netCDF!    |

+## Install netCDF-Fortan

 1. Download netCDF-Fortran from the following website https://www.unidata.ucar.edu/downloads/netcdf/index.jsp
 ```